 Life is full of trade-offs, the programming world is, too.
 In programming, we often need to make trade-offs between code readability, maintainability, development efficiency, and program efficiency, etc. Even for one of the aspects, there are also trade-offs needing to be made.
 Taking program efficiency for an example, we might need to make trade-offs between memory saving, code execution speed, and implementation difficulty, etc.

 In practice, most parts of the code base of a project don't need to be implemented with high performances.
 Keeping them maintainable and readable is often more important (than making them memory saving and run very fast).
 The suggestions made in this book are just for the code parts which implementations really need to be high performant.
-Some of the suggestions often causes more verbose code.
+Some of the suggestions often lead to more verbose code.
 And please note that some of the suggested implementations might be only performant at some certain scenarios.

 The contents in this book include:

 This book neither explains how to use performance analysis tools, such as pprof, nor tries to study deeply on compiler and runtime implementation details.
 The books also doesn't introduce how to use profile-guided optimization.
 None of the contents provided in this book make use of unsafe pointers and cgo.
-And the book also doesn't talk about algorithms.
-In other words, this book tries to provide some optimization suggestions in a way which is clearly and easily to understand, for daily general Go programming.
+And the book doesn't talk about algorithms.
+In other words, this book tries to provide some optimization suggestions in a way which is clear and easy to understand, for daily general Go programming.

 Without particularly indicated, the code examples provided in this book are tested and run on a notebook with the following environment setup: